marianobarrios/tls-channel/README.md

 ### The Java TLS problem

 In Java, support for TLS (then SSL) was added in version 1.2 (as an optional package) in the form of a subclass of the [Socket](https://docs.oracle.com/javase/8/docs/api/java/net/Socket.html) class: [SSLSocket](https://docs.oracle.com/javase/8/docs/api/javax/net/ssl/SSLSocket.html).
 Being a subclass, once instantiated, the mode of use was exactly the same as the unencrypted original.
 That worked (and still works) well enough.
-Nevertheless, the java IO API already had some limitations (most notably, blocking behavior), and an update was due.
+Nevertheless, the java IO API already had some limitations, and an update was due.

 #### java.nio